tajahreynolds/visionlink/README.md

 4. Install npm dependencies with `npm install`
 5. Set the application key with `php artisan key:generate`
 6. Build the project with `npm run dev`
+7. Test the main API routes with `php artisan test`
-7. Start the application with `php artisan serve`
+8. Start the application with `php artisan serve`

 That's it!
 You can now visit http://localhost:8000 in your browser to interact with the app.